Yohh/osrd-unofficial-scripts/README.md

 **it's not part of the OSRD project itself**,
 </br>
 it's just a helper for the developers who are contributing to the project.

+## License

+This project is licensed under the GNU Lesser General Public License.
+See the [LICENSE](LICENSE) file for more details.